locuslab/deq/README.md

 deep networks, while not using a "deep" stacking (and with only O(1) memory).

 We provide two instantiations of DEQ here, based primarily on two SOTA sequence models: 1) universal transformers; and 2) trellis networks.
-But importantly, we have separated out a framework so that it requires minimal effort to try other interesting architectures/transformations.
+More importantly, we have separated out a framework so that it requires minimal effort to try other interesting architectures/transformations beyond these two instantiations.
 See the README in `DEQModel/models` for more details.

+We also provide below URLs to the saved pre-trained models that achieve the state-of-the-art performance (e.g., 23.2 ppl on WT103).

 If you find this repository useful for your research, please consider citing our work:
 ```